paul-breen/data-mimic/README.md

 ### Running the application

-Create a `.env` file, in the same directory as the application file (`App.py`).
+Create a `.env` file, in the parent directory of the application file (`App.py`).
 This `.env` file should contain the path to the Flask app, and the path to the mimics configuration file (`mimics.json`).
 Then from that directory, run:

 ```bash
 flask run